-1. On November 3 and December 1, 2021, Mother and Father requested the service agency to provide interpretation and translation services during program planning meetings for Claimant.

-2. By letter and Notice of Proposed Action dated December 3, 2021, NLACRC denied the request stating it "would not be providing an interpreter due to the fact [Claimant's] IPP planning team understands and speaks Spanish fluently therefore, there is no need for an interpreter."
+- 1. On November 3 and December 1, 2021, Mother and Father requested the service agency to provide interpretation and translation services during program planning meetings for Claimant. - 2.
+By letter and Notice of Proposed Action dated December 3, 2021, NLACRC denied the request stating it "would not provide an interpreter during IPP meetings due to the fact [Claimant's] IPP planning team understands and speaks Spanish fluently therefore, there is no need for an interpreter because it would represent a duplication of services."
 (See Exh.
 4 at p.
-A72.)

-3. On December 20, 2021, Mother and Father filed a Fair Hearing Request on behalf of Claimant.
+A62.) - 3.
+On December 20, 2021, Mother and Father filed a Fair Hearing Request on behalf of Claimant.

-4. On January 22, 2022, pursuant to Welfare and Institutions Code section 4712.2, the hearing in this matter was consolidated with the hearing in OAH case number 2021120939.

-5. All jurisdictional requirements are met.
+- 4. On January 22, 2022, pursuant to Welfare and Institutions Code section 4712.2, the hearing in this matter was consolidated with the hearing in OAH case number 2021120936. - 5.
+All jurisdictional requirements are met.